This guide will walk you through how to delete multiple BigQuery tables using a wildcard. This solution was provided by Henry Munro at Stack Overflow.

 order by table_name desc

-3. Replace <insert_your_dataset_name> to your dataset name, for example, "Supermetrics”.
+- Replace <insert_your_dataset_name> with your dataset name.
+In this example, we’ve used “Supermetrics”.

-/* at the beginning of the code &
+- Make sure to add /* at both the beginning and the end of the code.

-Once you have commented out the original code, you can run the query and it will remove your tables.
+Once you've commented out the original code, run the query and it'll remove your tables.